-Detailed Design and second report - This include analysis and details of specific energy efficiency measures that have been recommended or rejected.
+Detailed design and second report - This includes an analysis and details of specific energy efficiency measures that have been recommended or rejected.
 The second report is produced and discussed by the design team prior to tender and construction.

 Clearly, a comprehensive project brief will have a number of advantages.
 It will: